PvlsOfficial/digging-game/README.md

-# A Game About Digging a Hole – Godot Voxel Edition
+# A Game About Digging a Hole – Godot Edition

 ![Project Logo](related/presskit/Logo.png)
 *Low-poly / voxel-based digging game made with Godot 4.4 and Zylann's Voxel Plugin*